 DUBLIN, Va.
-(WDBJ7) -- UPDATE: The inmate who died while in custody at the New River Valley Regional jail has been identified by jail officials.
+(WDBJ7) -- Virginia's medical examiner's office has released the cause of death of an inmate who died while in custody at the New River Valley Regional jail.

 Copyright 2019/WDBJ7.
 All rights reserved.